42nd annual Martin Luther King Jr. Scholarship breakfast in Springfield

 Mayor Domenic Sarno of Springfield will be in attendance at the breakfast, according to the City of Springfield.
 Mayor Sarno states, “I want to thank Wesley United Methodist Church for continuing to hold our 42nd annual Rev. Dr. Martin Luther King Jr. Memorial Scholarship Breakfast event.
 It is important that Dr. King’s legacy lives on and that we continue to support our youth through these scholarship opportunities in our community so that they can continue with their education.”

+Pastor Cummings says that having scholarship opportunities throughout the community helps to set students up for success for their future careers, “We love our young people.
+We want them to know churches all over love them, appreciate them, respect them, and we just want the best for all in the community… especially our young people.”

 Organizers say these scholarships will help assist students in their academic journeys.
-The breakfast starts at 10 a.m.
+The breakfast started at 10 a.m. and the Church gave out $10,000 in scholarships to four students in Springfield.

 22News began broadcasting in March 1953 providing local news, network, syndicated, and local programming to western Massachusetts.
 Follow WWLP-22News on X @WWLP22News and Facebook.